yiisoft/yii-core/docs/guide/db-query-builder.md

 $query->from(['u' => 'public.user', 'p' => 'public.post']);
 ```

-Besides table names, you can also select from sub-queries by specifying them in terms of [[yii\db\Query]] objects.
+Besides table names, you can also select from sub-queries by specifying them in terms of [[Yiisoft\Db\Query]] objects.
 For example,

 ```php